 all your social niceties, depression can literally kill you.

-Yet, despite all those negatives, many people still choose to suffer
+Yet, despite all those negatives, many people don’t sink treatment.

 The important thing is the shrinkage is reversible.